Better Pre-Training by Reducing Representation Confusion: Introduction

-(2) \textbf{Representation Differentiations}.
-We notice that the pre-trained BERT has high consistency in last hidden states across different tokens and attention weights (i.e., the dot product between Query and Key in the self-attention module) across different heads, respectively.
-Similar last hidden states will introduce the \emph{anisotropic problem} \cite{ethayarajh2019contextual}, which will bound the token vectors to a narrow representation space and thus make it more difficult for the model to capture deep semantics during fine-tuning.
+(2) \textbf{Model Representation Differentiations}.
+We analyze that there is non-negligible confusion in the representation of pre-trained BERT, as evidenced by the high consistency in last hidden states across different tokens and attention weights across different heads, respectively.
+Similar last hidden states will introduce the \emph{anisotropic problem} \cite{mimno-thompson-2017-strange}, which will bound the token vectors to a narrow representation space and thus make it more difficult for the model to capture deep semantics.
 Considering attention weights contain rich linguistic knowledge \cite{clark2019does,jawahar2019does}, we argue that high consistency in attention weights also constrains the ability of the model to capture multi-aspect information.
-Therefore, we propose two novel pre-training approaches to stimulate the potential of the pre-trained model to learn rich linguistic knowledge: \textbf{Token Cosine Differentiation (TCD) objective and Head Cosine Differentiation (HCD) objective}.
+To alleviate the representation confusion between different tokens and heads caused by high information overlap, we propose two novel pre-training approaches to stimulate the potential of the pre-trained model to learn rich linguistic knowledge: Token Cosine Differentiation (TCD) objective and Head Cosine Differentiation (HCD) objective.
 Specifically, TCD attempts to broaden the dissimilarity between tokens by minimizing the cosine similarities between different last hidden states.
 In contrast, HCD attempts to broaden the dissimilarity between heads by minimizing the cosine similarities between different attention weights.
-We apply the values calculated from TCD and HCD as two auxiliary losses in pre-training, which in turn guides the model to produce more discriminative token representations and attention weights.
-Our enhanced pre-training task combines the original MLM objective with two proposed TCD and HCD objectives, noted as MTH.
+We apply TCD and HCD as two auxiliary regularizers in MLM pre-training, which in turn guides the model to produce more discriminative token representations and head representations.
+Formally, we define our enhanced pre-training task as \textbf{M}LM with \textbf{T}CD and \textbf{H}CD (\textbf{MTH}).